mrdougwright/dogwithrug/_posts/2014-01-29-abstraction-film.markdown

 An unexpected by-product of my [journey][journey] into programming is the growing ability to see patterns and abstract problems.
 It reminds me of the time when I was taking Editing 101 at film school.
 Back then it was tough for me to enjoy watching a film, because all I could do was see the edits.
 Every time the camera moved or the scene cut or the frame faded to the next frame, I was enthralled.
 I'd practically jump out of my seat and point to the screen thinking, "Did you see that cut?!"

 This was because I was learning how to 'compile' a film in school with editing techniques.
-Learning how to lure the eye with different cuts, or to engage the mind; to follow the main character, to blend thoughts and emotions with fade-ins or mashups, etc.
+Learning how to lure the eye with different cuts, to engage the mind; to follow the main character and blend thoughts and emotions with fade-ins, mashups, framing, etc. To understand why Walter Murch edited scenes in Apocalypse Now the way he did.

 ![apocalypse][apocalypse]